shenweiss/ez-detect/README.md

 - in eztop_putou_e1.m added metadata to the saved data to correct for error in writing annotations of multiple blocks
 - in evtio/io.py added code to allow for correct annotations of multiple blocks of data

-v0.0.1 Beta Testing
+v1.0.1 Beta Testing
 ----------------------
 - Nihon Kohden amplifier EDF data
 - Natus Quantum amplifier EDF data
 - Micromed Native TRC data
-- New installation from shenweiss github repositories onto Amazon EC2 instance, tested installation
+- New installation from shenweiss github repositories onto Google Cloud instance, tested installation twice.
+Note for Cloud deployment most services have http tranfer limit of 35 MB, thus to deploy the software to the cloud using a commercial platform you will need to make modifications at the client and server side to overcome the limitation in file size.

 Benchmarks
 -------------------